kammitama5/kammitama5.github.io/_posts/2017-6-20-Tuesday-June-20th.md

 - I actually made this in an engineering class years ago.
   My professor liked it so much, he wanted it, so I let him have it.

-- It's a laser-cut pop-up based on a poem by Edgar Allen Poe.
+- It's a laser-cut pop-up based on a short story by Edgar Allen Poe.
+  In it, he describes being caught in the midst of a storm.

+- I really liked it, because his work is a bit dark, and I guess at the time there was a lot of uncertainty in my life.

 ## Why are you including this?
 This isn't code!